Suresh-Kumar-A/OnboardGenix/README.md

 OnboardGenix is an employee onboarding platform which aims to streamline the complex traditional onboarding process for new employees.

-Users can make use of the system to check where the user is in the onboarding process & respond to various communications.
+Users can make use of the system to check where they are in the onboarding process & respond to various communications.

 ## Features

-- Light/dark mode toggle
+- Dashboard
+- Mail Notifications
-- Live previews
+- Integrated Discussions

+## Roadmap

-- Fullscreen mode
+- Report
-- Cross platform
+- Azure Integration

 ## Environment Variables